Health Food Radar

 Description

-This sweet potato, black bean, and spinach medley is a quick, healthy, and easy-to-make dinner for two.
+This black bean and sweet potato, spinach medley is a quick, healthy, and easy-to-make dinner for two.
 It’s great on a budget, too!

 Ingredients